Proboscis monkey: Feeding and activities

 As a seasonal folivore and frugivore, the proboscis monkey eats primarily fruit and leaves.
 It also eats flowers, seeds and insects to a lesser extent.
 At least 55 different plant species are consumed, "with a marked preference for Eugenia sp., Ganua motleyana and Lophopetalum javanicum".
 Young leaves are preferred over mature leaves and unripe fruits are preferred over ripe fruit.
 Being a seasonal eater, the proboscis monkey eats mostly fruit from January to May and mostly leaves from June to December.
 Groups usually sleep in adjacent trees.
 Monkeys tend to sleep near rivers, if they are nearby.
 Proboscis monkeys will start the day foraging and then rest further inland.
 Their daily activities consist of resting, traveling, feeding and keeping vigilant.
 Occasionally, they chew their cud to allow more efficient digestion and food intake.
 As night approaches, the monkeys move back near the river and forage again.
-Predators (potential or confirmed) of the proboscis monkey include crocodilians (likely false gharials and saltwater crocodiles), clouded leopards, sun bears and reticulated pythons as well as, for probably young or sickly monkeys, eagles (possibly larger Nisaetus, Haliaeetus, crested serpent eagle or black eagles), large owls and monitor lizards.
+Predators (potential or confirmed) of the proboscis monkey include crocodilians like false gharials and saltwater crocodiles, the Sunda clouded leopard, sun bears and reticulated pythons as well as, for probably young or sickly monkeys, large eagles (such as the crested serpent eagle or black eagle), large owls, and monitor lizards.
 Monkeys will cross rivers at narrows or cross arboreally if possible.
 This may serve as predator avoidance.